Mihaela Martin, Romania – Gold Medalist

 Ms. Martin is a sought after soloist with a very large repertoire.
 Among the orchestras she has performed with are the BBC Symphony, the Royal Philharmonic, the Montreal Symphony, Mozarteum Salzburg, Gewandhaus Leipzig, Hollywood Bowl, with conductors such as Kurt Masur, Nikolaus Harnoncourt, Charles Dutoit, Neeme Järvi.
 Known for her intellectual and musical qualities, she is constantly invited to chamber music festivals all over the world, where she plays with musicians like Martha Argerich, Yuri Bashmet, Elisabeth Leonskaja, Nobuko Imai, Leon Fleisher, and Menahem Pressler, to name just a few.
 She has performed for radio and television and has recorded several CDs.

 Since 2003 she has been a founding member of the Michelangelo String Quartet together with Stephan Picard, Nobuko Imai, and Frans Helmerson, with whom she tours extensively in Europe and Asia.
 One of the Quartet’s main projects is the recording of the whole cycle of Beethoven Quartets for the Pan Classics label in Switzerland.

-She holds professorships at the Musikhochschule Koeln, Germany, and at the Haute Ecole de Musique in Geneva, and she gives master classes all over the world.
+She holds professorships at the Barenboim-Said Akademie, Musikhochschule Koeln, and at the Haute Ecole de Musique in Geneva, and she gives master classes all over the world.
 Ms. Martin is regularly invited to be a member of the Jury for international competitions such as Queen Elisabeth (Brussels, Belgium), Indianapolis (USA), Enescu (Romania), and Tchaikovsky (Moscow).